davewalker60/pmdup/pages/content/acquiring-pesos-content.md

 - Most banks require that you have an account with them and it takes a couple of days to “order” them.

 - Check the exchange rates and admin fees for the best rates.
 They can vary widely.
 Google _**MXN to USD**_ to see the current US Forbes/prime rate.
 It tells you how many cents you'll pay for a peso.
-For example, today's (Jan 17) rate is .048, so buying a peso costs slightly less than a nickel.
-You'll never quite get this rate, but more and more these days you can get as close as a .003 difference (so .051 in this example).
+For example, today's (Jan 29) rate is .058, so buying a peso costs 5.8 cents.
+You'll never quite get this rate, but more and more these days you can get as close as a .003 difference (so .061 in this example).
 This difference is one way the bank makes it's money.

 - Sometimes the bank will offer you the prime rate, but charge a flat fee instead.
 This method typically ends up costing you more, unless you are converting a large sum.
 Do the math for your specific case.
 If it's more than suits you, just wait and get pesos in PM, especially if they try to charge you both fees!